Romain-P/Ewt-Scripts/README.md

 * `Auto Friendly Dispel`: Dispels your party members when they got specific auras
 * `Auto Mass Dispel`: Automatically cast `Mass Dispel` on players with the defined aura list.
 This feature has to be reviewed to calculate a new position when the paladin isnt in direct `LoS` or `15 yards away` (15 yards of radius)
 * `Auto Casting Controls Break`: Swd all casting controls from any player on the map e.g sheep
+* `Auto Intelligent Break`: stopcasting and cast a defined spell on reflect/grounding totem